pytorch/serve/docs/batch_inference_with_ts.md

       }
     ```

-* Now that we have the service up and running, we could run performance tests with the same kitten image as follows.
+* Now that we have the service up and running, we can run performance tests with the same kitten image as follows.
 There are multiple tools to measure performance of web-servers.
 We will use
 [apache-bench](https://httpd.apache.org/docs/2.4/programs/ab.html) to run our performance tests.
 We chose `apache-bench` for our tests because of the ease of installation and ease of running tests.

 Before running this test, we need to first install `apache-bench` on our system.
 Since we were running this on an Ubuntu host, we install `apache-bench` as follows: